 - Start slowly.
-If you are trying to conceive, try cutting down your units gradually.
+If you are trying to conceive, and are not able to stop drinking immediately, try cutting down your units gradually.
 Start off by reducing your drinking each day, and then try having a few alcohol-free days a week.

 - Get support.
 Ask your partner to help you by cutting down their drinking as well.
 If you are trying to conceive this is vital, as drinking impairs sperm count and heavy drinking can cause temporary impotence.

 Your GP can help you figure out if you should make any changes to your drinking, and offer help and advice along the way.
-Or talk to your midwife.
+Or talk to your midwife about alcohol and pregnancy.